 - Alternatively, it’s pretty easy to make miso at home.
-While it takes 3 months to a year to finish fermenting, it’s really reliable, which means it’s actually an easy ferment for beginners.
+While it takes 3 months to a year to finish fermenting, it’s a really reliable ferment, which means it’s actually a easy for beginners.

 Tofu misozuke is a flavorful and delicious spread or dip.
 A perfect vegan cheese alternative or a protein-rich flavoring for soups and stirfries.
 See the section above for more serving suggestions.

 - Prep Time: 2 hours